The most beautiful eye colour can be subjective

 From Grace Kelly to Margot Robbie and Frank Sinatra to Chris Hemsworth there’s no doubt blue eyes dominate the big screen.

 Yougov states that 34% of British people find blue the most attractive eye colour; whereas brown gets 19% of the vote and Green eyes get 14% although green eyes only account for around 2% of the population.

-Depending what surveys you look at, green eyes can are up there with blue eyes on the attractiveness front.
+Depending on what surveys you look at, green eyes can be up there with blue eyes on the attractiveness front.

 Although blue eyes often come out on top in surveys asking what is the most beautiful eye colour, they are by no means the most dominant eye colour, according to worldatlas.com Brown eyes are by far the most common eye colour.